 In 2009, Sucker Punch Productions transitioned from the platforming super thief Sly Cooper series to release Infamous, an open-world action-adventure game that shows what happens when an average Joe stumbles upon the powers of Zeus.
 Apparently, long-time relationships break and deadly government conspiracies are uncovered when a regular guy suddenly becomes god-like.

 Ordinary narrative arcs aside, Infamous was a game that made you feel as powerful as the cinematics between the action sequences made the hero look.
 We’ve all been disappointed at a game where the protagonist exhibits meta-human abilities in the trailers but is limited to a series of menus and redundant animations when the actual battles ensue.
 That isn’t Infamous.
 Of course, that may be due in part to the game’s cinematics being a narrator reading comic-book panels, but that’s not the point.
-Infamous advertised an experience of harnessing extraordinary lightning powers and not only did it thunderously deliver, it was the reason for Infamous’ greatness.
+Infamous advertised an experience of harnessing extraordinary lightning powers and not only did it thunderously deliver, but it was also the reason for Infamous’ greatness.

 Amid complaints that the game carried a vanilla story and an uninspired cast, playing as Cole MacGrath was a thrilling trinity of destructible environments, fast-paced and large-scale battles, and static-powered hovering between Assassin’s Creed-like wall scaling.
 Such simple passion can’t be argued against.
 Keeping with the trend of morality meters in games from that time (no doubt in an effort to make the story spicier) your Cole could be one of vengeful rage while mine was just and righteous.
 The line between right and wrong is very, very clear in Infamous, but even a perfectly upstanding hero cannot go through his world without consequential choices.
 I may invest my entire life in pursuing what is good and noble, yet there will be those who take issue.
 Such is life, and such is Infamous.
 (Tyler Sawyer)